🥕 Explore South Australia's world-class food culture with Cooee Tours · Plan your Adelaide trip →

 Lucia's Pizza & Spaghetti Bar

 Fresh pasta made daily and authentic Italian pizza.
-Perfect for a quick market lunch.
+A beloved Adelaide institution — perfect for a quick and satisfying market lunch.

 Italian Fast Food